hakandundar34coding/system-monitoring-center/README.md

       - `polkit` (for Arch Linux)

   - Optional dependencies:
-      - `amdgpu_top>0.2.0 (not released yet)` (for video engine load on GPU tab and per-process GPU usage, GPU memory columns on Processes tab of System Monitoring Center v2.x.x)
       - `vcgencmd` (for physical RAM size, GPU frequency and video memory information on Raspberry Pi devices)
       - `x11-xserver-utils` or `xorg-xrandr` (for more accurate screen resolution and refresh rate detection of System Monitoring Center v1.x.x)
   ---